|

 which is also either unitary or antiunitary.
 Upon left-multiplying

-Equation (1.2.11) by ,
+Equation (1.2.11) by , we arrive at:

 ![]() |